 If you’re interested in the historical and theological aspects of the Bible, you might start with:

-• Acts: Provides a detailed account of the early church’s growth and the spread of Christianity.
+Acts: Provides a detailed description of the early church’s rise and the spread of Christianity.

-• Romans: Offers a deep theological exploration of the gospel and its implications for Christian life.
+Romans: Offers a deep theological analysis of the gospel and its consequences for Christian life.

 Developing a Reading Plan

-To make your Bible reading more structured, consider creating a reading plan.
+To make your Bible reading more systematic, consider adopting a reading plan.
 Here are some options:

-• Daily Devotionals: Follow a daily reading plan that takes you through selected passages each day.
+Daily Devotionals: Follow a daily reading plan that takes you through selected texts each day.

-• Bible in a Year: Commit to reading the entire Bible in a year with a structured plan.
+Bible in a Year: Commit to reading the entire Bible in a year with an organized schedule.

-• Thematic Studies: Focus on specific themes or topics, such as faith, prayer, or forgiveness, and explore related passages.
+Theme Studies: Focus on certain themes or issues, such as faith, prayer, or forgiveness, and analyze related scriptures.

 Using Study Aids